FirelyTeam/firely-docs-firely-server/setting_up_firely_server/deployment/reverseproxy/reverseProxy.rst

 - fire/
 - https://fire.ly

-Additionally to the ```X-Forwarded-Host`` header, Firely Server will interpret the ```X-Forwarded-Prefix`` header.
-Based on the header a :ref:`PathBase<hosting_options>` can be dynamically added to each request.
+Additionally to the ``X-Forwarded-Host`` header, Firely Server will interpret the ``X-Forwarded-Prefix`` header.
+This header allows for setting the :ref:`PathBase<hosting_options>` dynamically per request.
+With this feature you can host a single Firely Server behind a reverse proxy that exposes multiple virtual base urls with subpaths in it.
+For example:

-In scenarios where a single Firely Server instance is hosted behind a reverse proxy that is configured to handle multiple virtual base urls with subpaths in it, each subpath can be forwarded to Firely Server as the PathBase.
-For example, a reverse proxy handling the base urls "https://example.org/my/path/to/firelyserver/tenant1" and "https://example.org/my/path/to/firelyserver/tenant2" can forward the requests to a single Firely Server with "/my/path/to/firelyserver/tenant1" and "/my/path/to/firelyserver/tenant2" as the X-Forwarded-Prefix header value.
-This will result in Firely Server running on a different single base url (e.g. "https://example.org/fhir") behind the reverse proxy to generate urls using the correct virtual base urls.
+* Firely Server itself is hosted on https://fhir.example.org/
+* Through a reverse proxy it listens to multiple tenants:

+   * "https://fhir.example.org/my/path/to/firelyserver/tenant1" (setting X-ForwardedPrefix = "/my/path/to/firelyserver/tenant1")
+   * "https://fhir.example.org/my/path/to/firelyserver/tenant2" (setting X-ForwardedPrefix = "/my/path/to/firelyserver/tenant2")

+This will result in Firely Server generating urls using the correct virtual base urls while running behind the reverse proxy.